-My mini gluten free gingerbread houses are really fun to make, super simple and delicious all in one!
-This gluten free gingerbread is strong and holds perfectly.
-Why not make a gluten free gingerbread village like mine!
+My mini gluten free gingerbread houses are really fun to make, super simple and delicious, all under one roof.
+My gluten free gingerbread is strong and holds perfectly.
+This recipe is dairy free and low FODMAP too.

 - * 300g gluten free plain flour

 - * 1 tsp bicarbonate of soda

 - * 125g dairy free hard margarine (I use Stork Hard Margarine)

 - * 100g dark muscovado sugar

 - * 1 large egg white (for the icing)

 - * 250g icing sugar (for the icing)